SEI-R-4-26/Installfest_Mac/README.md

 - VS Code
 - git

+## Windows Users

+Use the following link to set up your machines:[Windows Installfest](https://git.generalassemb.ly/SEI-R-10-5/Installfest-Windows)

+Once you've finished, skip the homebrew instructions and move ahead to Installing ZSH.

 ## Homebrew

 [Homebrew](https://brew.sh/) is an extremely popular and easy to use package manager for macOS.
 This is the tool we will use to install all of the software we need for this course.